Ensure bottles and jars are clean, with the labels removed. Then:

 - If the glitter falls too fast: pour it back into the bowl, clean your jar/bottle, then add some more glue to the mix, and whisk well.

-- If it’s globby: It probably needed more mixing!
+- If it’s globby, it probably needs more mixing!
 Vigorous shaking might help or you might need to remove the mixture, heat and stir it.

-- Leave for five minutes, and if you’re still happy with the consistency, super glue the lid in place (to avoid future spills!) and add their name.
+- Leave for five minutes, and if you’re happy with the consistency, super glue the lid in place (to avoid future spills!) and add the student's name.